 Power Plant Tours

-As part of our youth education programs every year, Northern Plains Electric Cooperative offers its assistance to local school districts in scheduling tours of the Antelope Valley coal-generating plant, the Coteau Freedom coal mine and the Great Plains coal gasification plant.
+As part of our youth education programs every year, Northern Plains Electric Cooperative offers its assistance to local school districts (in Northern Plains service area) in scheduling tours of the Antelope Valley coal-generating plant, the Coteau Freedom coal mine and the Great Plains coal gasification plant.
 All three plants are in the same complex near Beulah.

 This field trip is an interesting and educational supplement to science courses and will educate students on the fascinating electric generation and coal industry in North Dakota.
 The hope is for the students to come away with an understanding of the complexity of electric generations and learn about the many job opportunites available in North Dakota's energy industry.